 Private, individual and group bookings available throughout the year.
 Contact us to discuss your requirements.
-Scroll down to see what we have planned.
+Scroll down to see the planned events we have coming up.

 Full joining instructions are provided before each event.